What is PLM Software?

 - Project planning and task management (description, deadline, assignment, scheduling, comments, etc.) and follow-up by project

-- Workflow management to optimize the steps to be taken and the workload of employees on each task.
+- Workflow management to optimise the steps to be taken and the workload of employees on each task.

 - Dashboards with KPIs, diagrams (Gantt, etc.) to obtain agile and analytical reporting on the progress of each project